WADECLOUD/hello-world/README.md

 # hello-world
 just do it
 i am just kill myself.
-no,i think i will kill themself
+no,i think i will kill them